expenses/art-downloader/README.md

 A semi-automatic downloading script for Google Arts and Culture images.

+As this script uses `gapdownloader` as a submodule, you need to clone it with `git clone https://github.com/expenses/art-downloader --recursive`

 # Requirements

 As this script uses `asyncio`, you'll need Python 3.6.